sungchun12/airflow-toolkit/README.md

 curl https://sdk.cloud.google.com > install.sh
 bash install.sh --disable-prompts

+# close the shell and start a new one for the changes to take effect

 # Authenticate with service-account key file
-gcloud beta auth activate-service-account --key-file account.json
+gcloud auth activate-service-account --key-file account.json

 gcloud components install kubectl